Hearing Devices and Technology

 Who should make the choice?

-If an implant is then recommended for your individual needs, do not hesitate.
+If after exploring all options, an implant is deemed to be the best choice for you, do not hesitate.
 Current surgical techniques and implantable technologies are safer than ever.

 The following websites will help you to further understand the implantable hearing technology available in Australia: